AbiyFanta/Flappy-Bird/README.md

 Wanted to give credit to origignal creators of flappy bird, DOTGEARS. at this project used quite a few images off of google images, a few were edited in photoshop so they could be used as assets for the game.
 Whatever I got from online is likely based off if not direcly from the orginal mobile game so it wouldn't make much sense to put a legal license on this.

 # Contributing
-If you'd like to contribute please open and issue or pull request!
+If you'd like to contribute please open an issue or pull request!